CptGeo/CptGeo/README.md

 - 👀 I’m interested in programming languages, web apps and innovative project ideas
 - 🌱 I’m currently learning React Native for the purposes of my bachelor thesis
 - 💞️ I’m looking to collaborate on any open source project that my knowledge would be of use
-- 📫 How to reach me : georgekalyvianakis18@gmail.com
+- 📫 How to reach me : georgekalyvianakis18@gmail.com or george.kalyvianakis@gmail.com

 <!--
 CptGeo/CptGeo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.